kugarocks/dotfiles/README.md

 # dotfiles

+* tmux: Your best friend.
 * Karabiner: Customize keyboard shortcuts.
-* Hammerspoon: Bring apps to front such as Raycast.
+* Hammerspoon: Help Karabiner recognize special apps such as Raycast.
-* WezTerm: Quick select mode is cool.
+* WezTerm: I love quick select mode.
 * Alacritty: Run cli programs such as Markdown Finder.
-* tmux: Your best friend.
+* Markdown Finder: Copy markdown code block super fast.
-* nvim: Not VSCode.
+* neovim: Not VSCode.
-* p10k: Dress up your terminal.
+* powerlevel10k: Dress up your terminal.
+* Oh My Zsh: 10x developer.

+## tmux

+I need run tmux in remote server to avoid network issues.
+Also I need to run tmux locally to get used to its key bindings.
+There are two ways to do this.
+First, use tmux nested within tmux.
+To maintain consistent key bindings, you might need a plugin like [tmux-suspend](https://github.com/MunifTanjim/tmux-suspend).
+Additionally, for the inner tmux clipboard to work properly, you would need to use OSC 52 and the [set-clipboard](https://github.com/tmux/tmux/wiki/Clipboard#terminal-support---tmux-inside-tmux) option.
+For me, I prefer the second way, just use a new tab or split panes to avoid nested tmux sessions entirely.
+That's why I switch Alacritty to WezTerm.

 ## Karabiner